- Attend the Personal Statement workshop, held each spring in OCS. See the events calendar.

 We will first focus very briefly on the parts that only some people write.

-- 1. Institutional Action explanation—You are required to disclose certain kinds of institutional action that may have occurred in your academic career.
-If this has been the case for you, we strongly advise you to make an appointment with your Academic Dean and with an OCS Premedical/Health Careers Adviser to discuss the situation and strongly advise you to ask for advice regarding the explanation you write for this.
+1. Institutional Action explanation—You are required to disclose certain kinds of institutional action that may have occurred in your academic career.
+If this has been the case for you, we strongly advise you to make an appointment with your Academic Dean and with an OCS Premedical/Health Careers Adviser to discuss the situation and strongly advise you to ask for advice regarding this explanation.
 Others will answer “no” and write nothing here.

-- 2. Disadvantaged status explanation—If you believe you grew up in a situation that could be described as disadvantaged, you are allowed to explain this.
+2. Disadvantaged status explanation—If you believe you grew up in a situation that could be described as disadvantaged, you are allowed to explain this.
 If you are unsure if you qualify, this is also a good topic for an advising conversation.
-Again, we suggest letting someone at OCS or in your house team review the explanation that you have written.
+Again, we suggest letting someone at OCS or in your house team review this explanation.

 BEYOND THE AMCAS SECONDARY APPLICATIONS

 Some schools screen applicants prior to sending secondary applications but most do not.
 Secondary applications will begin coming as soon as your AMCAS application is verified and sent to schools.
 A few may come even earlier.
 You should make sure you set aside time to do these applications promptly and efficiently in the summer.
-Ideally, plan to turn each one around within ten days.
+Ideally, plan to turn each one around within 10-14 days.
 They pile up otherwise.
-Error free documents are critical, so if you have to hold on to it an extra day to check it, then you should hold it an extra day.
+Error free documents are critical, so if you have to hold on to it an extra day to check it, then you should do so.
 You need to be able to check your email virtually every day in the summer.
 Check your spam folder every day.